-Enerquip’s industrial heat exchangers are used by many leading companies in a wide variety of industries, including Chemical, Biofuels, Petroleum Refining, Pulp & Paper, Waste Water, Power, US Government/Military, and more.
+Enerquip’s industrial heat exchangers are used in a wide variety of industries, including chemical, biofuels, refining, pulp & paper, waste-water, power, and more.

 Heat Exchangers for Industrial Applications

 Heat exchangers are used in a variety of industrial applications.
 Industrial heat exchangers are used as components of air conditioning and cooling systems, heating systems, and are used for safe temperature regulation of machinery, chemicals, water, gas, and other substances in industrial plants.

 Enerquip’s exchangers are also often used to capture and transfer steam or heat exhaust that is released as a byproduct of a process so that the steam or heat can be reused elsewhere.
 This process improves production efficiency, saving the industrial plant time, resources, and money.

 One of the most common uses of shell and tube heat exchangers is for the production of hot water.
 Water heating is an integral part of any industrial operation, so it is important to make sure you employ the proper solution for your plant.
 Hot water is necessary to ensure safety, sanitation, and continued operations in any commercial facility.

 Water heaters rely on heat exchangers to transfer thermal energy from a heating solution to increase the temperature of water.
 To do this, cold water is sent through the tube side of the exchanger while steam or hot thermal oil is sent through the shell side of the exchanger.

 In any water heating application, it is important to have the right components for your system to keep the heating process efficient and not lose thermal energy.

 Enerquip supplies snow melters to many OEM’s that install ice skating rinks throughout North America.
 Our snow melt pit coils fit neatly down inside the trench where the zambonis drop the ice shavings after cleaning off the rinks.